dthelegend/diss/main.typ

 #figure(image("./solver_layout.png"), caption: [The data flow from input to output of the solver], placement: auto) <solver-layout>

+The fundamental design of the logger has stayed mostly the same, over the course of the project, as the flow is relatively simple and lean.

 There is a logger that can be used to record information about the energy of the solution as the solver progresses.

 = Implementation